 1. Understanding the needs of the team

-Every team in an organization has its special needs and requirements that increase its cohesion and collaboration abilities.
-If the team lacks these attributes then it might be high time that you heed on it and try to incorporate them.
+Every team in an organization has its unique needs and requirements.
+Team cohesion and collaboration will depend on a lot of factors.
+If the team lacks these attributes, it might be high time to heed them and try to incorporate them.

-When you link the missing connections in teams, you will align them with the organizational goals and mission statement, which is why it is so crucial to keep track of what the teams need and requirements.
+When you link the missing connections in teams, you will align them with the organizational goals and mission statement.
+Hence, it is crucial to track the team's needs and requirements.

-Once it is taken care of, you will see how each team performs and progresses forward for the betterment of the organization.
+Once it you take care of it, you will see how each team performs and progresses forward towards success.

 2. Designating the right role

-Teams are composed of individual members and these members need to understand their role.
-For your organizational teams to perform at their best, it is essential that team members are given skill-specific job roles that they fit in.
+Teams comprise of individual members, and these members need to understand their roles.
+For your organizational teams to perform at their best, team members must handed skill-specific job roles that they fit in.

-Every team member has their own personal goals that they want to achieve.
-And to help them with that cause, it is important that they perform better at their individual level by providing them the right job with all the resources.
+Every team member has their personal goals that they want to achieve.
+And to help them with that cause, they must perform better.
+This possible by providing them the right job with all the resources.

-When team members fulfill their personal goals they will be able to focus more on the objectives of the team.
-It will directly affect the alignment of the team and influence organizational results.
+When team members fulfill their personal goals, they will be able to focus more on the team's objectives.
+It will affect the alignment of the team and influence organizational results.

 3. Maintain Good communication and transparency

-For a successful team alignment within the organization, proper communication along with the transparency of information is absolutely essential.
-These two elements are the backbone of any organization without which no team or employee can thrive.
+For a successful team alignment within the organization, proper communication and transparency of information are essential.
+These two elements are the backbone of any organization, without which no team or employee can thrive.

-It is highly unlikely that teams will give optimum performance if there is a communication gap with the management.
+It is improbable that teams will give best performance if there is a communication gap with the management.
 The efficiency will also come under threat if they are not provided with set goals about what they need to work on.

 4. Document new developments

-When there are major or minor changes in the organization, always document it so that you can have a record of where the changes were bought.
-This will give you a more structured approach to deal with the changes and align the team accordingly.
+When there are major or minor changes in the organization, always document it to record the changes.
+This will give you a more structured approach to deal with the changes and align the team.

-Furthermore, when you document all the new developments the teams will be able to fully understand the context of the changes.
-When they have a firm grip on why the changes were bought, they will be able to work around the changes and adapt to it.
+Furthermore, when you document all the new developments, the teams will be able to understand the context of the changes.
+When they have a firm grip on the changes, they will be able to work around them and adapt to them.

-Quick adaptation of the changes will provide the opportunity to the teams to align themselves with the new objectives and goals of the organization within a short period of time.
-Thus, increasing their productivity levels.
+Quick adaptation of the changes will allow the teams to align themselves with the new objectives and goals.
+This will increasing their productivity levels and adaptability.

 5. Proper Guidance

-This will provide a wider scope for organizations to focus on developing better team alignment to achieve success in the long run.
+This will provide a broader scope for organizations to develop better team alignment to achieve success in the long run.

 Summing it Up

 Achieving an aligned team for the organization might be a task that can take patience and a tremendous amount of time.
-However, once you successfully incorporate it into your workplace you will be able to taste success with a more synchronized workforce that especially heeds on the goals and objectives.
+However, once you incorporate it into your workplace, you will taste success with a more synchronized workforce that especially heeds on the goals and objectives.